alex-ten/HFSP/content/analyses/closed_loop/02 swithcing and recent performance.md

 ---

-[Figure 2.2](#f-2-2) shows the same relationship more directly by plotting the probability of switching against PC.
+[Figure 2.2](#f-2-2){: .animated} shows the same relationship more directly by plotting the probability of switching against PC.

 {% include caption.html
     obj='figure'